dweb-camp-2019/meshnet/prodnet/README.md

     |:--------|:-:|:-:|:-:|:-:|:-:|
     | VLAN ID | 1 | 2 | 3 | 4 |all|

+1. Apply the configurations, then wait 30 seconds to ensure the changes are saved

 1. Connect `port 5` to the ESPRESSObin `wan` port, and use the VLAN tagged ports for point-to-point radios or ethernet cables that are connect mesh nodes

 1. If this is an Internet Gatway node, connect your Internet backhaul to `port 4` (since we have `wan.4` configured to be the Internet route for Internet Gateway ESPRESSObins)